TuduJ/Booble-frontend-Assignment/README.md

 ###The Assignment is made using ony HTML and CSS

--import repository using command `git clone https://github.com/TuduJ/Booble-frontend-Assignment.git` -open index.html
+- import repository using command `git clone https://github.com/TuduJ/Booble-frontend-Assignment.git`
+- open index.html